-Same stand from below.
+Despite my good intentions, trouble, and risk, this young oak came down with a case of sun scald, in which the removal of the canopy over the tree left it unprepared for the extra light.
+Strangely, the sun angle would not have suggested this reaction, but the good news is that this one is not dead and will recover although that might take 10 years.
+To what degree depends principally upon May 2015 Same stand from below.
 The goal here is a low maintenance perennial cover.
-I'll start with an annual show of bulbs: irises, blue dicks, globe lilies, death camas, blue-eyed grass, triteleia, and herbs: skullcap, sanicle, hedge nettle, snowberry, blackberry, yerba buena, and some sedges in between occasional shrubs and trees.
-Despite my having thinned this in late spring the year before, the groundcover response has been significant.
-Two species in particular responded intensely, "mountain sweet cicely (Osmorhiza berteroi) and blue wild rye (Elymus glaucus) (both are fine with me).
-There were a fair number of mountain lilac seedlings (Ceanothus papillosus), some of which I'll probably transplant, although I'll leave a couple under this power line right-of-way.
+I'll start with an annual show of bulbs: irises, blue dicks, globe lilies, death camas, blue-eyed grass, Triteleia, and herbs: skullcap, sanicle, hedge nettle, snowberry, blackberry, yerba buena, and sedges in between occasional shrubs and trees.
+Despite my having thinned this in late spring two years before, the groundcover response has been significant.
+Two species in particular responded intensely, sweet cicely (Osmorhiza berteroi) and blue wild rye (Elymus glaucus) (both are fine with me).
+There were a fair number of mountain lilac seedlings (Ceanothus papillosus), some of which I transplanted, although I left a few under this power line right-of-way.
 I planted some skullcap tubers (Scuttlearia tuberosa), transplanted a manzanita, and added some plugs of California Fescue grass.
-2014 was a terrible drought year, so that these transplants survived at all is simply amazing.
+2014 was a terrible drought year, so that these transplants survived at all was simply amazing.
 I chose not to allow California brome in here, as it would be harder to weed.